-We have extensive experience in library cataloguing and other bibliographic services
+DataNZ has extensive experience in library cataloguing and other bibliographic services.

-We can retro-convert card catalogues to MARC21 using a framework in a XML environment.
-This framework is developed by the US Library of Congress and is available at http://www.loc.gov/marc/bibliographic/ecbdhome.html.
+We can retro-convert card catalogues to MARC21 using a framework in an XML environment.
+This framework was developed by the US Library of Congress and is available at http://www.loc.gov/marc/bibliographic/.
 The content of data elements in MARC records is defined by standards such as AACR (Anglo American Cataloguing rules), ISBD(G): General International Standard Bibliographic Description and others.

 Apart from MARC, we can convert to Metadata Object Description Schema (MODS) which is a schema for a bibliographic element set that may be used for a variety of purposes, and particularly for library applications.